 4. Knock down the dough and if you’re adding chocolate chips, nuts, or candied fruits, mix these in.
 Divide the dough in 2 and transfer each dough ball to brioche tins and/or cake molds, dividing the dough into tennis-sized balls and sprinkle with the pearl sugar or toppings of your choice.

 5. Leave again in a warm place for another hour until the dough rises to the top.

-6. Preheat the oven to 160°C. Brush with egg yolks mixed with a bit of water to glaze and bake in the oven for 25-30 minutes until golden.
+6. Preheat the oven to 160°C. Brush each brioche with egg yolks mixed with a bit of water to glaze and bake in the oven for 25-30 minutes until golden.
 If the brioche browns too much, cover with greaseproof paper halfway through baking (although we prefer it browned, just how they serve it in our local boulangerie.)

-Let the brioche rest for about an hour before devouring; straight from the oven and it will be too yeasty.
+Let the brioches rest for about an hour before devouring; straight from the oven and it will be too yeasty.
 That’s why I make them on Friday and they’re perfect next day and even the next.
 Sometime plain is best, just with the traditional pearl sugar or a toasted nutty topping – that way you can serve with lashings of homemade jam (see recipe for apricot and lavender jam.)